Prevention & Intervention

 Prevention and Intervention Services of the Department of Mental Health, Substance Abuse and Developmental Services provides mental health education for the general public and substance abuse prevention programs for high risk populations in both schools and community settings.

-- ACES: This is a training on Adverse Childhood Experiences and its impact on overall public health.
-To learn more about preventing ACES in your community with a class or presentation, email firstname.lastname@example.org.
+- ACEs Training: This is a training on Adverse Childhood Experiences (ACEs) and their impact on overall public health.
+To learn more about preventing ACEs in your community with a class or presentation, visit loudoun.gov/childhoodadversitytraining or send an email.
+ACEs training is also offered in Spanish.

 - Know the RxSK Use with Caution (knowrx.org): This public education campaign aims to prevent and reduce the misuse of prescription pain medications in Northern Virginia by providing information and strategies regarding safe use, safe storage, and safe disposal.

-- Lock and Talk Virginia (lockandtalk.org): This public education program aims to prevent suicides by restricting access to firearms and poisons during a mental health crisis, educating the community about how to recognize and respond to the warning signs of suicide, and encouraging community conversations about mental wellness.
-To obtain a trigger lock or cable lock for firearms or lock boxes for medications, email email@example.com.
+- Lock and Talk Virginia (lockandtalk.org): This public education program in Virginia aims to prevent suicides by restricting access to firearms and poisons during a mental health crisis, educating the community about how to recognize and respond to the warning signs of suicide, and encouraging community conversations about mental wellness.
+To obtain a trigger lock or cable lock for firearms or lock boxes for medications, send an email.

-Through numerous collaborative partnerships in the community, Loudoun County also offers psycho-educational groups, after-school programs and summer camps.
+Prevention and Intervention also has numerous collaborative partnerships in the community.
+Through these partnerships, Loudoun County offers psycho-educational groups, after-school programs and summer camps.
 Topics include:

 - Anger management